rahul-kulkarni105/bookmarks/README.md

 - [Open API Spec](http://spec.openapis.org/oas/v3.0.3) - Open API spec docs (previously known as swagger) and references
 - [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) - Guidelines to write clear and succinct commit messages.
 No Emoji! at least not as the only message.
 - [Bracket pair colorization 10,000x faster - VS Code](https://code.visualstudio.com/blogs/2021/09/29/bracket-pair-colorization) - Outstanding article.
 Bit complex to just skim through but if you have time and want to spend on something cool, this would be a good option.
 - [Micro Frontends](https://martinfowler.com/articles/micro-frontends.html) - Excellent article from 2019 which is still very much relevant and applicable.
-Very detailed idea on what a micro frontend is and some more.
+A very detailed idea of what a micro frontend is and some more.

 ## Web Security
-- [OWASP Cheatsheet Series](https://12factor.net/) - Great bullet point based cheat sheet for application security.
+- [OWASP Cheatsheet Series](https://12factor.net/) - Great bullet point-based cheat sheet for application security.
 - [Software Architect Guidelines](https://github.com/justinamiller/SoftwareArchitect) - Good and succinct guidelines to read and follow for a software architect
 - [Protecting your cookies](https://blog.codinghorror.com/protecting-your-cookies-httponly/)